Education and Professional Studies

 The Sport and Health subject area is one of the most established and successful research groups at Newman University.
 The scholarly work of this enthusiastic research team involves a range of topics related to sport performance, physical activity and health, mental skills training, and sport in society.
 In 2021, the Research Excellence Framework (REF) recognised the majority of the subject area’s published research as internationally excellent or world leading, and the social impact of the research is rated as internationally excellent.
 The group has established collaborative research initiatives with academics from other universities, subject associations, national and international governing bodies, local authorities, charities and businesses.

 - Physical exertion and sports performance

-- Physical activity, ethnicity, gender and socio-economic background
+- Physical activity, sport and mental health

 The Psychology and Counselling area at Newman has a focus on issues around health, wellbeing and applied psychology – for example, students’ health risk perception, health knowledge and health behaviour, narratives of untreated heavy drinking, and the views and experiences of same-sex couples in counselling.

 The subject area has major strengths in the teaching of professional courses in Counselling and applied aspects of Psychology, and this drives the research agenda.

 The Theology staff at Newman have taught postgraduate students successfully for over ten years through a well-established Masters programme in Contemporary Christian Theology.
 Research supervision (MPhil/PhD) is offered in a number of areas, including aspects of Christian theology, biblical studies, early post-biblical Judaism, contemporary philosophical theology, the history of philosophy, feminist theology and Religious Education.
 We are also able to work with those wishing to apply theological reflection to their ministry or professional practice.
 The recent appointment to the subject area of two visiting professors and the provision of a fully-funded PhD studentship has enabled Theology to become a rapidly expanding research area within the University.